 • Make sure your passport will be in good condition and valid six months AFTER the date of your scheduled return to the U.S.

-• U.S. citizens do not currently need a visa to enter into Austria or Hungary for stays of this tour's duration.
+• Visas may be required of US citizens in 2025.
 Expected changes to entrance requirements in Europe have been delayed until 2025.
 More information is available at European Travel Information and Authorization System (ETIAS) website.

 • Please check current CDC recommendations for travel to Austria and Hungary, and consult with your doctor about general travel vaccinations you should have as precaution for travel.
 See the “General Health and Inoculations” section below.